ballerburg9005/android-tvbox-2-linux-pc-and-server/fastest-way-to-run-any-distro.md

 Using Libreelec scaffolding and kernel
 =====================================

-In this tutorial, we will simply use an Libreelec or Coreelec image and switch out the root file system and its location via a hook in the initramfs of the Libreelec kernel.
+In this tutorial, we will simply use an Libreelec/Coreelec image and switch out the root file system and its location, thanks to a hook in the initramfs of the Libreelec kernel that calls "post-sysroot.sh" on the first partition.

+Doing this doesn't just avoid tons of bugs, but it also saves you a lot of time.
+Not only can you quickly switch to a newer kernel using this method, but you can also compile newer kernel versions yourself directly from the Libreelec repo without configuring anything by hand.

-Getting Libreelec to boot is a very very easy two-step process.
-Stick to their howtos to create and boot the stick, see if it works.
-This will also resize the system partition automatically.
+The first step is to get Libreelec to boot.
+This only requires two simple actions: 1. burning the image to USB stick, 2. then copying correct DTB file from a subfolder to "dtb.img" on the first partition (LIBREELEC).
+Stick to their howtos to create and boot the stick, see if everything works in Libreelec (sound, wifi, DVB tuner, etc).
+This will also resize the second partition (STORAGE) automatically, which we will use as the root partition instead.
+For Coreelec make sure to use the "-ng" version that doesn't use the obsolete 3.14 kernel.

-Now we can simply wipe the second partition (STORAGE), and put the rootfs files from another image onto it (e.g. Ubuntu MATE arm64 for Rasperry Pi).
-In theory any image should work that is of the same architecture.
+After testing Libreelec, we simply wipe the second partition and put the root partition files from another image onto it (e.g. Ubuntu MATE aarch64 for Rasperry Pi).
+In theory any image should work without any issues that is of the same architecture (make sure to not mix arm/armhf and arm64/aarch64).

 In order to get the firmware and module files from Libreelec, do something like this:

 ```
 cd ~
-unsquashfs /media/LIBREELEC/SYSTEM
+unsquashfs -d squashfs-root /media/LIBREELEC/SYSTEM
 cd /media/STORAGE
 cp ~/squashfs-root/usr/lib/kernel-overlays/base/lib/modules/4.9.113/ usr/lib/modules/ -r
 mv usr/lib/firmware usr/lib/firmware_old